top of page

 Mahler Symphony 1, Mvt 4, 2nd Trumpet, USC Orchestra

-I was never more in awe of a trumpet player than when I was sitting next to Rob Schaer.
+I’ve never been more in awe of a trumpet player than when I had the privilege of sitting next to Rob Schaer.
 Quite simply, Rob is the best all-around trumpet player in the world.
-Sitting next to him for this was an education in itself.
-He is now the top-call trumpeter in Hollywood and if you've seen a movie in the past 10 years, you've heard him play.
-He'd also hate that I wrote this and will make fun of me mercilessly if he ever sees that I wrote this.
+Just being beside him for this performance was an education in itself.

 Star Trek 2009, 1st C trumpet, US Naval Academy Band

-One of my all-time favorite arrangements to play, by my good friend Chris Buchanan, now head arranger for the US Navy Band, Washington DC.
-This was performed live in the USNA Chapel.
+One of my all-time favorite arrangements to play, by my good friend Chris Buchanan, now the head arranger for the US Navy Band in Washington, D.C.
+This performance was recorded live at the USNA Chapel.